SiliconLabs/amazon-sidewalk/documentation/example/amazon_sidewalk_dmp_soc_light/readme.md

 ### Sidewalk interaction

 Once your Sidewalk configuration is up and running you can connect to the MQTT test client to see the notification of the LED updates.
-You can issue a command from the cloud to the endpoint to toggle the LED using Sidewalk FSK.
+You can issue a command from the cloud to the endpoint to toggle the LED using Sidewalk.

 You can refer to the [Interacting with the cloud documentation](https://docs.silabs.com/amazon-sidewalk/1.0.0/sidewalk-getting-started/interacting-with-the-cloud) for instructions.

 #### Toggle the LED

-To toggle the LED via Sidewalk FSK, send the following AWS CLI command:
+To toggle the LED via Sidewalk, send the following AWS CLI command:

-`aws iotwireless send-data-to-wireless-device --id="Wireless-Device-ID" --transmit-mode 0 --payload-data="AQUQAQA=" --wireless-metadata "Sidewalk={Seq=1}"`
+`aws iotwireless send-data-to-wireless-device --id="Wireless-Device-ID" --transmit-mode 0 --payload-data="MQMAAQA=" --wireless-metadata "Sidewalk={Seq=1}"`

 > **Ⓘ INFO Ⓘ**: Don't forget to specify your Wireless device ID and increment/change the Seq ID (`--wireless-metadata "Sidewalk={Seq=1}"`) for each message.